5 min read · Cost

 Key takeaways

-- Tudor revival requires half-timber detail
+- Tudor revival requires half-timber detail; craftsman needs narrow exposure and deep trim

 FAQ